Everyone has a different approach to schoolwork and very few people are completely organised all the time. But you’ll

 - Stick as far as you can to the revision timetable

 - revise actively rather than just read through notes.
 Making your own revision cards, mind maps, going over past papers and test questions etc and reorganising the work into your own words will make sure you do know and understand it;

 - use a variety of techniques to retain your interest – some written, some oral, some on your own, some with friends;

 - don’t try to do too much in any one session

-The exam period often lasts for several weeks, so it is important to pace yourself.
+The exam period often lasts for several weeks, so it’s very important to pace yourself.
 Don’t exhaust yourself in the first couple of days, and look after yourself as well as you can.
 Everyone has their own exam strategies, so do what works for you; but try to:

 Cut down the things to worry about on exam days: take some time the night before to get everything ready, and double-check that you know exactly where and when you have to be waiting before each exam.